-When I was diagnosed at age 38 and saw patients in the doctor's office whose disease was further along than mine, I worried that my condition would deteriorate quickly.
+- IR When I was diagnosed at age 38 and saw patients in the doctor's office whose disease was further along than mine, I worried that my condition would deteriorate quickly.
 That was over a decade ago and I'm still doing reasonably well, working full time, spending time with friends and family, and running/walking marathons.
-(It was a particular point of pride, 11 years into my PD journey, to complete the World Marathon Challenge - seven marathons in seven days on seven continents - to raise money for Parkinson's research.)
+(It was a particular point of pride, eleven years into my PD journey, to complete the World Marathon Challenge - seven marathons in seven days on seven continents - to raise money for Parkinson's research.)
 Just as we are unique and varied individuals, every person with Parkinson's travels their own path with varying symptoms and different timetables.
 While Parkinson's symptoms do worsen over time, how and to what degree is different for each person.
-It may be years or decades from diagnosis until you experience activity-impeding or life-altering symptoms.

-For me, there are times when my symptoms, such as foot cramps, are quite pronounced and literally stop me in my tracks.
+It may be years or decades from diagnosis until you experience activity-impeding or For me, there are times when my symptoms, such as foot cramps, are quite pronounced and literally stop me in my tracks.
 But there are other times when my medicine works well and my symptoms are barely noticeable.
-The unpredictability can be frustrating, but the bottom line is that things are not as bad as I had feared.

-Will I Die from Parkinson's Disease?
+The unpredictability can be frustrating, but the bottom line is that things are not as bad as I had feared. - BP Will I Die from Parkinson's Disease?

-It's natural, fair and common to wonder what Parkinson's disease means for your future and how it will affect your life.
+0 It's natural, fair and common to wonder what Parkinson's disease means for your future and how it will affect your life.
 Many people work for years, or even decades, after their diagnosis, and some are surprised to find themselves more active and engaged than they were prior.
 It is commonly said that people die with, not from, Parkinson's.
-Yet it is true that for some with advancing disease, worsening symptoms can bring on complications, such as swallowing problems or immobility, that can contribute to poor health outcomes.
+Yet it is true that for some with advancing disease, worsening symptoms can bring on complications, such as swallowing problems or immobility, that can contribute to poor health outcomes including fatality.
 The good news is that unprecedented momentum is giving us more treatment options to address every aspect of PD, helping more patients live well for longer with the disease.
-(Since 2014, 17 new Parkinson's treatments have been approved by the U.S. Food and Drug Administration - a major acceleration from just a decade ago.)
+(Since 2014, 15 new Parkinson's treatments have been approved by the U.S. Food and Drug Administration - a major acceleration from just a decade ago.)
 The Michael J. Fox Foundation exists to support and speed this momentum until patients have treatments equal to every symptom and, ultimately, a cure.
+Managing Emotions in the First Days Will I Ever Fully Accept My Diagnosis? / 9 Israel Robledo Does Stress Make PD Symptoms Worse? and There Are Reasons to Be Hopeful Anna Cohn Donnelly